mikejholly/impressive-markdown/present.md

 ~

-bring the participant (end user) front and center
+bring the participant front and center

 ~

-expose engagement patterns based on demographics
+expose engagement patterns and growth

 ~